alexrainman/ModernHttpClient/README.md

 ## Self-signed certificates

-A new property named EnableUntrustedCertificates has been added to support self-signed certificates.
+Set EnableUntrustedCertificates to true to support self-signed certificates.

 To make it work in iOS, add this to your info.plist: